victormorc/SW_NOTES/README.md

 ## THINK TWICE BEFORE DOING ANYTHING
 This is a premise for any engineer.
 It is the golden rule.

 Before diving into code or desing, take time to consider several approaches to tackle the issue.
+Investing time into analyze carefully all the aspects of the project will safe you time in the long term.

 ## LESS IS MORE
+It is usually that junior engineers and even some senior engineers eagerly jump in to a project directly without a proper analysis of the current state.
+Unfortunately, leading to overengineering.

+We tend to overlook some key nuances in the project.
+Thus, make our job harder.
+We should try to be as lazy as possible, in the sense of solving problem working the minimum required.

+Great engineers

 ## KEEP TRACK OF THE HISTORY